Tambora language

-Tambora is the poorly attested non-Austronesian (Papuan) language of the Tambora culture of central Sumbawa, in what is now Indonesia, that was made extinct by the 1815 eruption of Mount Tambora.
+Tambora was the language of the Tambora culture of Sumbawa, which was made extinct by the 1815 eruption of Mount Tambora.
 It was the westernmost known Papuan language and was relatively unusual among such languages in being the language of a maritime trading state, though contemporary Papuan trading states were also found off Halmahera in Ternate and Tidore.

 Vocabulary

+The language is poorly attested.
 One word list was collected prior to the eruption, published as Raffles (1817, 1830).
-It is clear from this that the language is not Austronesian; indeed, there are only a few Austronesian loans.
+It is clear from this that the language is not Austronesian; as there are only a few Austronesian loans.